dmerk2/SVG-Logo-Maker/README.md

 ## Walkthrough Video

-Click the lightning bolt [⚡](https://watch.screencastify.com/v/7pcIsTQRW786UYXYFpEe) to see the README generator in action.
+Click the lightning bolt [⚡](https://watch.screencastify.com/v/7pcIsTQRW786UYXYFpEe) to see the SVG Logo Generator generator in action.

 ## License